1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td  markdown="1">

-- Technical expert on 1 product / key component
+- Technical expert on 1 product / key component.
-- Learning to solid understanding of 2 other products / key components
+- Learning to solid understanding of 2 other products / key components.
-- Expert in one technology on one part of our stack
+- Expert in one technology on one part of our stack.
-- Strong proficiency in primary focus area (BE/FE/Data/or DevOps)
+- Strong proficiency in primary focus area (BE/FE/Data/or DevOps).
-- Proficient with DevOps and Observability stacks
+- Proficient with DevOps and Observability stacks.

 </td></tr>
 </table>